CreatorOS/First-App/Learn.md

     }
 ```

-- `function get() public view returns (uint)` when returning, you must specify the return type under `returns`.
-If the function doesn't make any modification to any variables in the contract, you can add another modifier called `view`. `view` functions don't cost any eth to run - they're free of cost.
+- For a function that returns a variable , you must specify the return type under `returns`.
+- If the function doesn't make any modification to any variables in the contract, you can add another modifier called `view`. `view` functions don't cost any eth to run - they're free of cost.
+- All updates to the variables are stored in the database permanently

 Hit `Run` button to run the test and see the output of the count variable.
 You should see 0.